Rock Hill, South Carolina: Milo Yiannopoulos’s Pedophilia Comments Cost Him CPAC Role and Book Deal

 They aren't human my friend.. they are just close to human.
 Use them as they use you. and wait for the joyful day they evolve and meet us here.

-Homo Obnoxious: Is Toxic Masculinity Really Taking Over the Country?
+Broken Arrow, Oklahoma: Homo Obnoxious - Is Toxic Masculinity Really Taking Over the Country?

 Maybe the real problem is a lack of positive paths to manhood